scacela/oci-lakehouse-pipeline/README.md

 \
 \
 Optionally, you can customize the attributes of each selected resource once an additional tile that presents configuration options for its respective resource appears below.
-\
-\
-If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, you will need to generate an Oracle Identity Cloud Service (IDCS) Application, and use it to generate a token file that contains the access token, which will be used as an input parameter for the `OAC IDCS Access Token` field.
-To walk through this process, please follow [this series of instructions](./modules/oac/generate-idcs-access-token-for-oac.md) before proceeding to the next step.

-6. If OAC is part of your deployment, paste the contents of the file named `token-value.txt` (not to be confused with `tokens.tok`) into the `OAC IDCS Access Token` field, which can be found in the tile that presents configuration options for OAC.
+6. If Oracle Analytics Cloud (OAC) is part of your deployment, ensure that you have already completed the [prerequisite instructions](./modules/oac/generate-idcs-access-token-for-oac.md).
+Once completed, paste the contents of the file named `token-value.txt` (not to be confused with `tokens.tok`) into the `OAC IDCS Access Token` field, which can be found in the tile that presents configuration options for OAC.
 7. When you are finished editing your variables in the `Configure Variables` section, click `Next` to proceed to the `Review` section.
 8. Select the checkbox for `Run Apply`, and click `Create`.
 9. You can monitor the deployment by monitoring the `Logs` window.
 Once the resources in the stack have been provisioned, you can access your resources by following this sub-steps series: